ehren/ceto/README.md

 ```

+### Gotchas

-"Just like Java" in this example because we write
+In the "just like Java" visitor example we write

 ```python
 visitor.visit(self)